hamvocke/hamvocke.github.io/_drafts/testing_java.md

 As another example, an integration test for your REST API could look like this:

-![an HTTP integration test](/assets/img/uploads/httpIntegrationTest.png)
+![an HTTP integration test](/assets/img/uploads/httpIntegrationTest.png) *An HTTP integration test tests that real HTTP calls reach your code*

     1. start your application
     2. fire a real HTTP request against one of your REST endpoints
     3. check that the desired interaction has been triggered within your application